buchmayne/hud-mfi-api/README.md

 https://hud-mfi-api.herokuapp.com/

 The above URL is the address to access the API.
-Going to that address currently will bring an empty page, but this address is important because it serves as the prefix for other addresses that will return relevant data.
+Going to that address currently will bring up empty page, but this address is important because it serves as the prefix for other addresses that will return relevant data.

-### getall/
+### Get MFI for every county in the Nation

+`getall/`

 https://hud-mfi-api.herokuapp.com/getall